Jobs

 We aim to provide a seamless service to those involved in the criminal justice system and to support and assist both clients and our many partnership agencies to achieve fair and proportionate criminal justice outcomes by addressing health and social care inequalities with the aim of ultimately reducing the risk of offending behaviour.

-The Deputy Manager/ Police Custody Lead will provide oversight and support to the L&DS Practitioners to ensure the provision of high quality screening and assessment of individuals who have come into contact with the criminal justice system.
+The Deputy Manager/ Court Lead will need to have a strong Legal background and provide oversight and support to the L&DS Practitioners to ensure the provision of high quality screening and assessment of individuals who have come into contact with the criminal justice system.
 You will also be active in the provision of these assessments.
+You will be instrumental in liaising with probation partners and providing high quality reports to Court.

 Main duties of the job

-The assessments provided will look to identify a wide range of health and social care vulnerabilities including, but not restricted to:
+The assessments will look to identify a wide range of health and social care vulnerabilities.

-You will be required to work a 37.5 hour week and this may include 12 hour shift patterns between the hours of 8am and 8pm.
-You will also be expected to work at least one weekend in four subject to service needs.
+You will be required to work a 37.5 hour week generally 7.5 hours per day over a rota that works Monday to Saturday.
+You will also be expected to work one weekend in four subject to service needs.

 Working for our organisation